technohippy/ruby-wave-robot-api/README.markdown

 2. Push all files to your heroku repository

-3. Add your robot to a wave
+3. Add your robot to a wave as a participant

 Sample
 ------